intel/nauta/docs/user-guide/actions/submit_mult_nodes.md

 # Run an Experiment on Multiple Nodes

 This section describes how to submit an experiment to run on multiple processing nodes, to accelerate the job.
 Storage locations for your input and output folders are determined by the mount command.
-See [Mounting Storage to View Experiment Output](mount_exp_output.md).
+See [Working with Datasets](working_with_datasets.md).

+This experiment uses a template.
+For more information, refer to [Working with Template Packs](template_packs.md)

 To run a multi-node experiment, the script must support it.
 Following is the generic syntax (line wrap is not intended).

-**Syntax:** `dlsctl exp submit [OPTIONS] --template [MULTINODE_TEMPLATE_NAME] SCRIPT_NAME [-- SCRIPT_PARAMETERS]`
+**Syntax:** `nctl exp submit [options]  SCRIPT_LOCATION --template [MULTINODE_TEMPLATE_NAME] SCRIPT_LOCATION [-- script-parameters]`

-The template `multinode-tf-training-tfjob` is included as an example.
-Following is an example command (line wrap is not intended):
+The template `multinode-tf-training-tfjob` is included with Nauta software.
+Following is an example command using this template (line wrap is not intended):

-**Execute:** `dlsctl experiment submit --name multinodes --template multinode-tf-training-tfjob ~/mnist_multi_nodes.py -- -- data_dir=/mnt/input/root/public/mnist`
+`nctl experiment submit --name multinodes --template multinode-tf-training-tfjob ~/mnist_multi_nodes.py -- -- data_dir=/mnt/input/root/public/mnist`

 The following result displays showing the queued job.